bhmohit/SecureVault/README.md

 -Encrypt all data that will be written into the database using AES(subject to change)<br>
 -Implement a GUI using JavaFX

-##Updates in recent commits:
+## Updates in recent commits:
 -Added JDBC so that data can be stored, retrieved, and removed from a MySQL database<br>
 -Added master password and forgot master password functionality.
-The master password and the key for reseting the master password is encrypted with SHA-256 and stored in the same database in the master table. <br>
+The master password and the key for reseting the master password is encrypted with SHA-256 and stored in the same database in the master table.

-##Problems with the current version:
+## Problems with the current version:
 -Passwords are not encrypted in the database.
 Solution: Encrypting the passwords with AES and salt or some other pollutant. <br>
 -InputMismatchExceptions that arise due to Java being strongly typed.
 Solution: Add try catch statements to ensure correct input type.
-However, when a GUI is implemented this problem will not arise. <br>
+However, when a GUI is implemented this problem will not arise.

-##Future Add-ons:
+## Future Add-ons:
 -Adding the GUI using JavaFX.